postsharp/postsharp-emails/150-eligibility-and-diagnostics.md

 }
 ```

-The first thing to note is that for the sake of brevity the bulk of the code from our previous example has been omitted allowing us to concentrate on what's been added.
+For the sake of brevity, we've omitted the bulk of the code from our previous example to focus on what's been added.

-We'll begin with the `BuildAspect` method.
-This adds some [diagnostics and code fixes](https://doc.postsharp.net/metalama/conceptual/aspects/diagnostics) to the IDE to catch those instances when you might add the `[Log]` attribute manually in an ineligible location (specifically in this case when a class has been marked as one that should not have any members logged).
+Let's start with the `BuildAspect` method.
+This adds some [diagnostics and code fixes](https://doc.postsharp.net/metalama/conceptual/aspects/diagnostics) to the IDE to catch instances when you might manually add the `[Log]` attribute in an ineligible location—specifically when a class has been marked as one that should not have any members logged.

-> This implementation uses a simple `[NoLog]` attribute (reproduced above) that acts as a simple indicator that either a class or method should not have logging applied to it.
+> This implementation uses a simple `[NoLog]` attribute (reproduced above) that indicates that either a class or method should not have logging applied to it.

-Initially a check is made for the presence of the `{NoLog]` on the class itself because clearly is the class shouldn't be logged then there is no point in adding logging.
-However a diagnostic is there to catch those occasions when the `[Log]` attribute might be added manually and a codefix made available to fix it.
+Initially, a check is made for the presence of the `{NoLog]` on the class itself.
+If the class shouldn't be logged, then there's no point in adding logging.
+However, a diagnostic is there to catch occasions when the `[Log]` attribute might be manually added, and a codefix is available to fix it.

-If the class itself can have logging then the individual methods are themselves checked to see that they have not been decorated with the `[NoLog]` attribute and if it's not present calls on the ```OverrideMethod''' template to add the aspect.
+If the class itself can have logging, then the individual methods are checked to see if they've been decorated with the `[NoLog]` attribute.
+If it's not present, the `OverrideMethod` template is called to add the aspect.

-Within the Fabric you'll notice that we use `AddAspectIfEligible<>()` and that eligibility is checked in the preceding lines ensuring that the type isn't static (because Dependency Injection requires a constructor), that we're looking at a method and that that method is not a ToString() implementation (in order to avoid potential recursion).
+Within the Fabric, you'll notice that we use `AddAspectIfEligible<>()`.
+The eligibility is checked in the preceding lines, ensuring that the type isn't static (because Dependency Injection requires a constructor), that we're looking at a method, and that the method is not a ToString() implementation (to avoid potential recursion).

-The `BuildEligibility` method is there to ensure that users of your `[Log]` attribute can only apply it in those areas where you have designed it to be applied, see the documentation [here](https://doc.postsharp.net/metalama/conceptual/aspects/eligibility).
+The `BuildEligibility` method ensures that users of your `[Log]` attribute can only apply it in areas where you've designed it to be applied.
+See the documentation [here](https://doc.postsharp.net/metalama/conceptual/aspects/eligibility).

 Let's now look at how the following class could be affected.